Best paint color for media room (Full Guide)

 Hide your wires

-One of the most cluttered and unsightly aspects of any media room is all the cords and wires.
-But there are a few ways to hide your wires, so they’re not as noticeable.
+The cords and wires are one of the most cluttered and unsightly aspects of any media room.
+But there are a few ways to hide your wires so they’re not as noticeable.

 You can use cord management solutions like cord covers or wire ducts to tuck away your cables neatly.
 Or you can use wireless solutions like Bluetooth speakers or wireless adapters.